 Our current management team has only been working together for a relatively short period of time and a majority of our current management team has been employed by us for less than a year.
 In addition, effective as of February 28, 2014, Peter Greenleaf resigned as our president and chief executive officer and as one of our directors.
-We are in the process of identifying a chief executive officer to succeed Mr. Greenleaf, and we expect to continue to expand our management team in the future.
-Our future performance will depend significantly on our ability to hire a qualified chief executive officer and successfully integrate recently and subsequently hired executive officers into our management team, and on those officers' ability to develop and maintain an effective working relationship.
-Our failure to integrate recently and subsequently hired executive officers, including a new chief executive officer, with other members of management could result in inefficiencies in the development and commercialization of our product candidates, harming future regulatory approvals, sales of our product candidates and our results of operations.
+Adam Gridley joined us as our president and chief executive officer in May 2014 and we expect to continue to expand our management team in the future.
+Our future performance will depend significantly on our ability to successfully integrate our new chief executive officer and other recently and subsequently hired executive officers into our management team, and on those officers' ability to develop and maintain an effective working relationship.
+Our failure to integrate recently and subsequently hired executive officers, including our new chief executive officer, with other members of management could result in inefficiencies in the development and commercialization of our product candidates, harming future regulatory approvals, sales of our product candidates and our results of operations.